Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 The CEO and CMO of the online retail company sought data-driven clarity on how revenue is generated and what factors influence performance.
 This report supports strategic expansion decisions by answering key business questions using advanced data modeling and interactive visuals in Power BI.

 ## Dataset Used
-- <a href="https://github.com/Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/blob/main/Online%20Retail.xlsx">Online Retail Dataset</a>
+- <a href="https://github.com/Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/blob/main/Online%20Retail.xlsx">Online Retail Dataset

 ## Business Questions Answered
 Monthly Revenue Trend (2011)